BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

 Hoi An has issued many specific management and protection regulations for each area.
 However, around 2017-2018, there were stories that caused passivity for state management agencies when negative incidents arose, affecting the community's efforts to preserve the common heritage.

-When the authorities handle the case, the sanctioned subjects do not cooperate or provide clearer regulations in the Decrees and legal norms issued by higher levels.
+When the authorities handle the case, the sanctioned subjects do not cooperate or provide clearer regulations in the Decrees and legal norms issued by higher authorities.
 This reduces the effectiveness of management work.

 Not only in Hoi An ancient town, tourism development and increased seafood exploitation also challenge conservation regulations in Cam Thanh and Cu Lao Cham.

 From January 1, 2021, the regulations on the protection of the World Cultural Heritage (WCH) of Hoi An ancient town (including 10 chapters and 37 articles) were issued and implemented by the Provincial People's Committee.
-This set of regulations is considered to be comprehensive in terms of regulations along with sanctions with legal basis for enforcement of the UNESCO heritage of Hoi An up to now.
+This set of regulations is considered to cover the provisions along with sanctions with legal basis for enforcement of the UNESCO heritage of Hoi An up to now.

 Along with the management regulations, this regulation also sets out requirements for relic restoration activities.
-In cases where it is mandatory to replace an old part or old material with a new part or new material, the necessity and scientific nature of the replacement must be ensured and the accuracy of every detail of the "new elements" compared to the "original elements" must be ensured...
+In cases where it is mandatory to replace an old part or old material with a new part or new material, it is necessary to ensure the necessity and scientific nature of the replacement and the accuracy of every detail of the "new elements" compared to the "original elements"...

 The community in the old quarter must comply with the regulations on the protection of the old quarter; be responsible first for any damage, deviation, or reduction in the value of the relics they own and use; and have the right to organize legal services to serve tourists but not affect the old quarter.
 The regulations also sanction solicitation and forcing tourists to buy services and goods involuntarily.
 Residents must comply with the rules of civilized tourist behavior as prescribed.